abinit/abinit/doc/tutorial/eph4zpr_gwpt.md

 [TUTORIAL_README]

-Before beginning, you might consider to work in a different subdirectory as for the other tutorials.
+Before beginning, you might consider working in a different subdirectory as for the other tutorials.
 Why not create Work_eph4zpr_gwpt in $ABI_TESTS/tutorespfn/Input?

 ```sh